 A story in the NBR says Indonesia’s PT Telekomunikasi may invest in 2degrees.
-It then reports Australian telecommunications analyst Paul Budde says it’s only a matter of time before Spark buys 2degrees.
+It then reports Australian telecommunications analyst Paul Budde says it’s only a matter of time before Spark buys the company.

 Budde is negative about 2degrees.
 He says: